Ahmedouu/autoAPI/README.md

 # Testing

-using POSTMAN, navigate to body ==> form data here is what the endpoint3 test looks like, you can use the same files or different files the API will tell you what is what:
+using POSTMAN, navigate to body ==> form data here is what the endpoint 3 request looks like, you can use the same files or different files the API will tell you if they have the same hashes:

 ![image](https://github.com/Ahmedouu/autoAPI/assets/33392644/bd12d896-42bf-46b5-987f-76ece2323600)